5 Great Drives for Fall Road Trip Enthusiasts

 The Mountain Loop Highway is best in late summer or early fall.
 You can complete this road trip in a day, or break it up into three or four days to take full advantage of the outdoor activities and the breathtaking fall views along the way.

 The official scenic byway starts in Granite Falls and ends in Darrington.
-To make it a 95-mile loop, start in historic Arlington, follow Jordan Road along the Stillaguamish River to Granite Falls, then take the roundabout to WA-92 East and turn left onto the Mountain Loop Highway.
+To make it a 95-mile loop, start in historic Arlington, follow Jordan Road along the Stillaguamish River to Granite Falls, then take the roundabout to state Highway 92 East and turn left onto the Mountain Loop Highway.
 The drive officially ends in Darrington, but continue to Arlington to complete the loop.
 Before you go, make sure the Barlow Pass is open.

 –Top image of a overlook near Sandpoint, Idaho.
 By Visit Idaho.